jplhomer/superflare/packages/superflare/docs/scheduled-tasks.md

 ## Scheduling Tasks

-To schedule a task, call the `schedule` method on the `schedule` object passed to your `scheduled` function:
+To schedule a task, call the `run` method on the `schedule` object passed to the callback function from `handleScheduled` function:

 ```ts
 import { handleScheduled } from "superflare";